-5 reasons why we should care about the crisis in Venezuela
+5 reasons why you should care about the crisis in Venezuela (and the upcoming election)

 It's an assault on democracy - and that's troubling

-Many observers say what's gone on politically in Venezuela over the last two years is nothing less than a democratic mugging.
+Many observers say what's gone on politically in Venezuela over the last three years is nothing less than a democratic mugging.

 President Nicolás Maduro stacked the Supreme Court with his supporters to block any impeachment attempts after the country's opposition leaders won a majority of seats in the National Assembly in 2015.

-Then the Maduro-backed Supreme Court briefly attempted to dissolve the National Assembly and acquire its legislative powers, sparking a wave of protests that have continued almost daily since March.
-More than 100 people have been killed.
+Then the Maduro-backed Supreme Court briefly attempted to dissolve the National Assembly and acquire its legislative powers, sparking a wave of protests last year.
+More than 100 people died in the violence.

-Last week the country held a controversial -- and disputed -- election to create a new lawmaking body, the Constituent Assembly.
-The 545-seat legislative body, filled with Maduro's supporters, would have the power to rewrite the country's 1999 constitution and effectively place all branches of Venezuela's government under Maduro's control.
+Back in July 2017 the country held a controversial -- and disputed -- election to create a new lawmaking body, the Constituent Assembly.
+The 545-seat legislative body, filled with Maduro's supporters, has the power to rewrite the country's 1999 constitution and effectively place all branches of Venezuela's government under Maduro's control.

 Tamara Taraciuk, a senior researcher for Human Rights Watch who covered the country for eight years, says the attacks on one branch of a democratic government by another should make Americans sit up and pay attention.